 We had taken the boat out, enjoying the lake bereft of vacationers and the chaos they bring.
 In their absence, the water calms, smooth as glass, the locals come out of hiding and the lake is ours again, at last!
 You’re probably thinking that I just don’t like people, to which I’d say “you know me too well.
 Lol” but it’s not actually that at all.
 It’s much more about vacationers who packed everything except their manners which they leave at home.

 We had just come in and again standing on the deck when suddenly, dark clouds seemed to gather out of nowhere!
 With them, came a gusts of cold air as if heralding the end of Summer!
 I gasped, wrapping my arms about myself and spun toward Clay, who looked as shocked and delighted as myself and we burst out laughing!

-Today, is the official end of Summer.
+Regardless of the date, to me it’s first cold breeze that brings the official end of Summer.
 I stood outside, in pj’s and bare feet, with steamy coffee and drinking in the mornings chill of 51°.
 Though too soon to unpack sweaters and scarves, I drug a box from the garage and placed the autumn wreath upon the door, unpacked pumpkins, dreaming of cocoa and fires in the hearth .
 Farewell Summer!

 Farewell to Summer – Laura Bailey

 Prepare for harvest moons

 We’ll pale before your waning light

 So long to lush green hill and dale